-The newly-engaged pair announced on Tuesday, Nov.
-28 that they will tie the knot in May 2018.
-The exact date of their nuptials has not yet been revealed.
-Next spring will be an especially exciting time for the royal family as Prince William and Kate Middleton are expecting their third baby in April 2018, Queen Elizabeth will celebrate her 92nd birthday on April 21, Kate and William will ring in their seventh wedding anniversary on April 29, and Princess Charlotte will turn three years old on May 2.
+Harry and Meghan will tie the knot on Saturday, May 19, 2018, Kensington Palace previously announced.
+It was later revealed that the couple's wedding will begin at 12 p.m.
+UK time, which is 7 a.m.
+EST and 4 p.m.
+PST in the US.
+This spring will be an especially exciting time for the royal family as Prince William and Kate Middleton are expecting their third baby in April, Queen Elizabeth will celebrate her 92nd birthday on April 21, Kate and William will ring in their seventh wedding anniversary on April 29, and Princess Charlotte will turn three years old on May 2.

 (Photo Credit: Getty Images)

 According to a previous report, Harry doesn't want his wedding to be extravagant — so Windsor Castle will be the perfect setting for the low-key nuptials!
 "Pomp and pageantry is the last thing he would want.
 I can see him wanting to get married at St. George's Chapel at Windsor Castle.
-It would stop it from turning into a total media circus and give the day a sense of privacy that Harry so badly craves," a source revealed earlier this year.
+It would stop it from turning into a total media circus and give the day a sense of privacy that Harry so badly craves," a source previously revealed.

 Yes!
 A palace spokesperson has confirmed the wedding will be televised.
 "The couple of course want the day to be a special, celebratory moment for their friends and family.
 They also want the day to be shaped so as to allow members of the public to feel part of the celebrations too and are currently working through ideas for how this might be achieved.
 This wedding, like all weddings, will be a moment of fun and joy that will reflect the characters of the bride and groom," the message read.
 We can't wait to watch!